Water is the source of life and the key to abundant, robust health.

 Between 2000 and 2018, the country saw a steady increase in consumption.
 By 2018, the country’s citizens were consuming 2,873 Million litres of bottled water per year worth a massive 5 Billion Euros to the Spanish economy.

-This gives us some indication as to how popular bottled water in Spain has become.
+This gives us some indication of how popular bottled water in Spain has become.

 In 1965 there were 74 Million glass bottles of mineral water sold.
 Fast forward to 2019 where glass has now been replaced by around 8 billion plastic bottles.

-With only around 20% of these plastic bottles being recycled, it’s ironic that the very plastic we use today to distribute the water is actually making its way into our water supply and contaminating our drinking water...
+With only around 20% of these plastic bottles being recycled, it’s ironic that the very plastic we use today to distribute the water is making its way into our water supply and contaminating our drinking water...

 The most common types of bottled water in Spain are ‘agua con gas’ or carbonated/sparkling water or ‘agua sin gas’ without the fizz or still.
 It is believed that around 95% of Spaniards opt for still water over the fizzy carbonated kind.

 A list of the most popular Spanish bottled water brands or ‘agua mineral’ can be seen here http://www.finewaters.com/bottled-waters-of-the-world/spain

 Due to the quality of the region's tap water, Madrid has the lowest consumption of non-carbonated bottled water according to the Household Consumption Database of the Ministry of Agriculture, Fisheries and Food.

 “While the Spanish average is 59.46 litres per person per year, Madrid residents only consume 16.7 litres a year.
-Along the same lines, only a third of households in the Madrid region buys bottled water, a rate of barely 32.62 %.
+Along the same lines, only a third of households in the Madrid region buy bottled water, a rate of barely 32.62 %.
 This percentage is also below the national average of 49.4 %.
 At the opposite end of the range are the island regions: in the Balearic Islands, the percentage of households buying mineral water is 63.69 %, and in the Canary Islands, 71.1 %.” - Source: https://www.canaldeisabelsegunda.es/en/-/-en-que-parte-de-espana-se-consume-menos-agua-embotellada-

 But is bottled mineral water in Spain any safer than that which comes from our taps?